mse-software-frameworks/weather-app/GitOps.md

 kubectl apply -f argocd.yaml
 ```

 Returning to https://localhost:8080 one should see the new application created.

 ![image-20230428174226220](.img/image-20230428174226220.png)

+The application is now running and one can now view its resource components, logs, events, and assessed health status.

 ![image-20230428173404660](.img/image-20230428173404660.png)